Every transcription runs through three matching stages. Corrections only apply at word boundaries, so you won't get mangled partial replacements.

 Prompt words bias transcription toward specific vocabulary — proper nouns, technical terms, brand names.
 For Whisper, they're passed as 'previous context'.
-For Parakeet, they're compiled into CTC vocabulary models that boost probability at the acoustic decoder level.
+For NVIDIA, they're compiled into CTC vocabulary models that boost probability at the acoustic decoder level.

 No. The spell validator gate ensures that SymSpell fuzzy matches are validated against a spell checker — valid English words are not 'corrected' by fuzzy matching.
 Only genuinely misspelled or misheard words are fixed.